PTO Accrual Guide: Definition, Benefits, Tips, and FAQ

 • Personal days.

-We contacted Levon L. Galstyan, Certified Public Accountant at Oak View Law Group, for help with defining PTO accrual:
+We contacted Levon L. Galstyan, Certified Public Accountant at Oak View Law Group, for help with defining PTO accrual, and he stressed that it varies from firm to firm:

 Levon Galstyan - Certified Public Accountant at Oak View Law Group